PhuocLoc-Tran/RRT-joint-model-simulation/README.md

 # 📈 Empirical Example (Section 5)

 The empirical analysis is based on the 2012 Taiwan Social Change Survey (TSCS).

-Due to data governance policies, the raw data cannot be redistributed in this repository.
-However, researchers may apply for access through the Survey Research Data Archive (SRDA), Academia Sinica.
+This survey was conducted through face-to-face interviews by the Center for Survey Research at Academia Sinica, focusing on individuals aged 18 years or older in Taiwan and investigating the prevalence of extramarital affairs.
+The data are available at https://doi.org/10.6141/TW-SRDA-C00223_2-1 (Chang, 2016).
+The data set consisted of 1, 838 participants: 945 males and 893 females.

 The analysis scripts included here: